Accent Marks & Special Characters in Spanish

 Accent marks are also occasionally used to break-up syllables in words which would otherwise be shorter.
 These words contain something called a "diphthong."

-What on earth is a "diphthong?"
-It's a combination of two vowels that blend together when spoken to create one new sound.
+What on earth is a “diphthong?”
+A diphthong (diptongo in Spanish) is a combination of two vowels that blend together when spoken to create one new sound.
 The following words all have diphthongs:

 hablais